rumatakira/billing/docs/eng/billing-common-example.md

 Ruslan - the owner of the gym in which there are two rooms - a strength gym and fitness.
-Ruslan becomes a client of Billingolang.
-From the point of view of the Billingolang system, Ruslan is our User.
+Ruslan becomes a client of Billing.
+From the point of view of the Billing system, Ruslan is our User.

-Of course that Ruslan may have several gyms, and even in different cities (divisions), and in each of them there are employees who will interact with Billingolang on a specific system, and access rights.
+Of course that Ruslan may have several gyms, and even in different cities (divisions), and in each of them there are employees who will interact with Billing on a specific system, and access rights.
 But obout this not in this section.

 1. Ruslan fills in his and / or his company data including possible forms of payments, storing keys for selected payment extensions (addons).
 Suppose that the credit cards are accepted through Stripe Gateway.
 2. Ruslan forms two products - Strength gym and Fitness.